justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ## Overview

 Toasts are used to inform users about processes within a system.
 They can also provide contextual feedback.
-They appear temporarily at the bottom-left of the screen and disappear after a certain time period or when the user performs an action to remove them.
+They appear temporarily at the bottom of the screen and disappear after a certain time period or when the user performs an action to remove them.

 {% contentPageImage {
     src:"../../../assets/img/components/toast/overview.svg",